Aldebaran1582/garment-size-conversion/README.md

-My approach was based on trying to find out the starting locale index in order to retrieve the equivalente target size
+## Methodology: My approach was based on trying to find out the starting locale size index after importing the siszing.csv to retrieve the equivalente target size value.

 # 1.- Simple command line garment conversion